Key Takeaways

 Managing a fleet across multiple locations is no easy feat.
 Many businesses, from logistics companies to national distributors, find themselves juggling different shipping hubs, diverse teams, and varying operational processes.
 The challenge intensifies when transportation management is decentralized, leading to inefficiencies, increased costs, and service inconsistencies.

 While decentralization often evolves naturally (sometimes as a response to business growth) companies that fail to recognize its pitfalls may struggle with logistics coordination, cost control, and customer service quality.
 The good news?
+This challenge becomes more visible in fleets managing 30–500 vehicles, where each location often develops its own processes for maintenance, routing, and reporting.
 These challenges can be overcome with a strategic approach that centralizes key decision-making while still allowing flexibility where necessary.

 Challenges of Decentralized Fleet Management